Abraham Bogart Conger

-Abraham Bogart Conger (July 5, 1814 – May 24, 1887) was an American farmer, lawyer, and politician from Congers, New York.
+Abraham Bogart Conger (July 5, 1814 – May 24, 1887) was an American farmer, lawyer, and politician from New York.
+He served in the New York State Senate from 1852 to 1853 and was a delegate to the 1864 Democratic National Convention and the 1867–1868 New York State Constitutional Convention.

-Life
+Early life and education

 Conger was born on July 5, 1814, in New York City, New York, the son of John Smith Conger and Sarah Bogart.

 In 1830, Conger was an assistant instructor in the Columbia Grammar School English and Mathematical Departments.
 In 1831, he was an instructor in the Classical Departments.

 He graduated from Columbia University with a B.A. in 1831 and an M.A. in 1834.

+Career

-He was a lawyer, but he preferred to farm and raise livestock.
+Conger was a lawyer, but he preferred to farm and raise livestock.
 In 1840, he moved with his family to Rockland County.
 He named his residence Waldberg, which in time became the name of the surrounding area.
 He helped develop the area, donated land for the school and the West Shore Railroad station, and was involved in the church.
-Waldberg was later renamed Congers.
+Waldberg was later renamed Congers in his honor.